Anora O’Connor can never keep her house clean.

 Research shows that we have greater success with the habits we track.

 People who write down what they eat every day eventually see more weight loss over time than those who don’t.
 People who meditate daily using the Headspace app can watch their “streak” (the number of consecutive days they’ve meditated) grow, and it motivates them to keep it up.
-When I was working on my upcoming book about minimalism (coming spring 2019!), I wrote each day’s word count on a calendar next to my desk, and I found so much satisfaction—and motivation—in seeing my progress.
+When I was working on my book about minimalism (now available for pre-order! 😉 ), I wrote each day’s word count on a calendar next to my desk, and I found so much satisfaction—and motivation—in seeing my progress.

 How can we apply this to our clutter-clearing efforts?
 Could you decide to find three items to donate every day during the upcoming month of January and check each day off on your calendar?
 Could you set a goal to get rid of 365 items in a year and check off a box for each item you donate?
 There’s power is watching your streak grow.